Signed URLs

 Secure URLs of images by adding security token to URLs

 Securing image URLs can add an extra layer of security.
-It helps to prevent unauthorized access of your image URL.
+It helps to prevent unauthorized access to your image URL.

-We use a 'MD5' hash function on original URL and a secure token to generate the signature.
+We use an 'MD5' hash function on the original URL and a secure token to generate the signature.
 This signature needs to pass with an unsigned URL with the parameter s to make a signed URL.
-If the URL is altered or missing the s parameter , we will respond with 403 - Forbidden status.
+If the URL is altered or missing the s parameter, we will respond with 403 - Forbidden status.

 Enable Secure URLs

-By default this feature is disabled for any source.
-You can enable it by following steps.
+By default, this feature is disabled for any source.
+You can enable it by following the steps.

-1. Go to image sources page, edit the source which you would like to enable secure URL.
+1. Go to image sources page, and edit the source to enable a secure URL.

-3. Toggle 'Secure URLs' button and click save.
+3. Toggle the 'Secure URLs' button and click Save.

-Your secure token will appear below this option and you will be able to use it to sign a URL.
+Your secure token will appear below this option to use it to sign a URL.

 ❗️